pravdomil/Tips-and-Tricks/readme.md

 - Do not use iCloud to login, you can't change login password otherwise.
 - Trackpad: Use all gestures and set speed to 100%.
-- Accessibility - Mouse & Trackpad: enable three finger drag.
+- Accessibility - Mouse & Trackpad: Enable three finger drag.
 - Sharing: Rename your Mac.
-- Finder: Create folder home in user directory and use it as default one.
+- Finder: Create folder called "home" in user directory and use it as default one.
 Favorites are: Home, User, Downloads.
-- Finder Preferences: Show current Mac in sidebar and show path and status bar.
+- Finder Preferences: Enable "Show Path" and "Show Status Bar" and "Keep folders on top".
-- Screen Saver: set hot corners - left top: put display to sleep.
+- Screen Saver: Set left top hot corner to "Put Display to Sleep".
-- Sound: Turn off alert volume and show volume in menu bar.
+- Sound: Turn off alert volume and show volume in menu bar?
-- Security & privacy: require password after 5 seconds in settings and set lock message to your telephone number.
+- Security & Privacy: Set require password after "5 seconds".
+Set show a message when the screen locked to your contact information.
-- Parent Controls: Allow unrestricted access to websites for guest account?
-- Keyboard: Turn off keyboard backlight after 1 minute and turn off smart quotes and auto correcting.
+- Keyboard: Turn off keyboard backlight after 1 minute?
+Turn off smart quotes and auto correcting.
 - Install [Pravdomil keyboard](https://github.com/pravdomil/keyboard#readme).
 - [Keep Preview from autoresizing print output](https://apple.stackexchange.com/questions/2931/keep-preview-from-autoresizing-print-output).
+- Storage Management: Turn on "Empty Trash Automatically After 30 Days" feature.

 ### Tips